eddowh/Hex/README.md

 # Hex

-Reproducing images using hex values found from a desired file
+> Reproducing images using hex values found from a desired file

-# What is it?
-Hex takes an `PNG` image and a corresponding file to recreate the image by replacing all pixels with colored hex values.
-I wanted to put up some art for my place and thought it would be fun to blend it with a programmers prospective.
-The output of the file is a `postscript` file.
+Hex is a Python program that takes an image of **.PNG** format, and a corresponding file, to recreate the image by replacing all pixels with colored hex values.
+The original author, [Steven Kang](https://github.com/sacert), wanted to put up some art for his place and thought it would be fun to blend it with a programmers prospective.

+The output of the file is a PostScript (**.ps**) file.

 # Input

 `FILE` = Anything - the program just takes the hex values from it

+`IMAGE` = Image file, preferably in **.PNG** format.

-`IMAGE` = Tried with PNG files.
-JPEG files should work but the algorithm takes into factor the alpha channel so all corresponding lines of code will need to be commented out
+_DISCLAIMER: The program has been tested with **PNG** files as `IMAGE`. **JPEG** files has not been tested.
+While **JPEG** files should theoretically work, the algorithm does take into account the alpha channel.
+If the user wishes to accept **JPEG** files as the input for `IMAGE`, corresponding lines of code regarding the alpha channel shall be commented out._

 # Examples